 Informed City & Griffith University

-Estefania Arteaga is a researcher and practitioner with a wealth of experience in the development and implementation of climate change mitigation and adaptation.
-She has worked on various projects alongside decision-makers in cities across Latin America and Australia in the development of strategies to reduce emissions and climate change-related vulnerabilities.
-She has helped conduct evaluations and monitoring of REDD+ programs, Carbon and Water Footprint Assessments, and to plan strategies, develop policies, and create and monitor action plans for the delivery of sustainable interventions.
-Her expertise includes vulnerability assessments, risk management, and the design of adaptation strategies.
-She is an experienced Climate Change Knowledge Broker turning knowledge into action by linking know-how, know-why, and know-who.
-Estefania’s current research is focused on closing the gap between theory and practice in adaptation.
-Her aspiration is to develop strategies that will enable us to plan better and act effectively by identifying issues with the translation of theoretical knowledge into action and attempts to develop pathways to improve adaptation efforts.
-With a proven track record of delivering effective and sustainable solutions, she has become a leading expert in climate change adaptation.
-Her goal is to become an authentic leader in adaptation, advising, and guiding decision-makers and stakeholders toward sustainable practices.
+Dr. Estefania Arteaga is a seasoned researcher and practitioner with extensive expertise in climate change mitigation and adaptation.
+She has collaborated with decision-makers across Latin America and Australia, contributing to developing strategies to reduce emissions and minimise climate change-related vulnerabilities.
+Her diverse experience includes conducting evaluations and monitoring of REDD+ programs, Carbon and Water Footprint Assessments, and creating policies and action plans for sustainable interventions.
+Estefania specializes in vulnerability assessments, risk management, and designing effective adaptation strategies.
+An experienced Climate Change Knowledge Broker, Estefania excels at turning knowledge into action by connecting know-how, know-why, and know-who.
+Her doctoral research focused on bridging the gap between theory and practice in climate adaptation.
+Currently serving as the Coordinator of Climate Adaptation for the City of Gold Coast, she leads the development and implementation of adaptation and resilience strategies.
+Estefania is dedicated to crafting solutions that enable better planning and effective action, while addressing challenges in translating theoretical knowledge into real-world outcomes.
+With a proven track record of delivering impactful, sustainable solutions, Estefania has established herself as a leading expert in climate change adaptation.
+Her goal is to become a trusted leader in the field, guiding decision-makers and stakeholders toward sustainable, long-term practices.

 Kavya Michael